Insidious: The Last Key: Plot

-In 1953, Elise Rainier lives in Five Keys, New Mexico with her parents Audrey and Gerald and younger brother Christian.
-Elise and Christian encounter a ghost in their bedroom.
-Frightened, Christian looks for a whistle their mother gave him to call for help, but cannot find it.
-Gerald, furious, canes Elise and locks her in the basement.
-Elise opens a mysterious red doorway and is briefly possessed by a demonic spirit.
-Audrey is killed by the demon.
+In 1953, Elise Rainier lives in Five Keys, New Mexico, with her parents, Audrey and Gerald, and brother, Christian.
+Elise and Christian are frightened by a spirit in their bedroom, and Christian loses a whistle their mother gave him to call for help.
+Not believing Elise's story, Gerald beats her and locks in the basement.
+Elise finds a mysterious red door.
+She opens it, inadvertently releasing a demonic spirit known as "Keyface," who kills Audrey.

-Decades later in California in 2010, Elise works as a paranormal investigator with her colleagues Specs and Tucker.
-A man named Ted Garza calls, saying he's been experiencing paranormal activity at his house.
+Decades later, Elise works as a paranormal investigator with her colleagues, Specs and Tucker.
+A man named Ted Garza calls, saying he has been experiencing paranormal activity at his house.
 Realizing it's her childhood home, Elise departs to help him.
 While investigating, she finds Christian's lost whistle, but it disappears again after she encounters a female spirit.
-Elise tells Specs and Tucker that she had seen the spirit before when she was a young girl.
-She had fled the house in fear of another beating from her father, abandoning Christian.
+Elise tells Specs and Tucker that she had seen the spirit before when she was a teenager.
+She later ran away to escape Gerald's abuse, abandoning Christian.

-Elise, Tucker, and Specs meet Melissa and Imogen, Christian's daughters.
-Christian is still furious at Elise for abandoning him.
-Hoping to repair their relationship, Elise hands Melissa a photo of the whistle, telling her to show it to Christian.
-Elise and Tucker discover a hidden room in the basement.
-Guided by the female spirit, they discover a young woman being held prisoner inside.
-Ted reveals that he is responsible.
-He locks the group in and tries to kill Specs.
-Specs kills Ted in self defense.
+The three then meet Melissa and Imogen, Christian's daughters, and learn that he is still furious at Elise for abandoning him.
+Hoping to repair their relationship, Elise gives Melissa a photo of the whistle to show Christian.

+That night, Elise and Tucker discover a hidden room in the basement of the house containing a young woman Ted kidnapped.
+Ted attacks them, but Specs manages to kill him in self-defense.
 After police clear the house, Christian and his daughters go inside to find the whistle.
-Melissa is attacked by the demon from Elise's past, known as "Key Face."
-Key Face sends her into a coma, with her consciousness now stuck in the spirit realm of "The Further."
+Melissa is attacked by Keyface.
+He sends her into a coma with her consciousness now stuck in the spirit realm of the Further.